 This is nothing new as Steve Williams writes in his excellent book Introducing Employment Relations – A Critical Approach.
 But the scale with which the new on demand “sharing” economy has grown is frightening.
 Uber has grown by British taxpayers subsidising most of their “self employed” drivers by tax credits.

 Uber is a giant corporation pursuing monopoly power and fighting governments the world over.
 What exactly is being shared here, and in whose interest?

 What is explicitly not shared is responsibility.
 When something goes wrong with Uber, they just say: “It wasn’t me.”
 (The mega-corporation is purportedly neither buyer nor seller but innocent middleman.)

-January 2019 saw the sale of my social marketing division of Cab4Now.com which allowed the launch of Cab4Now Direct as I have signed a five year non compete agreement.
+January 2019 saw the sale of the UK social marketing division of Cab4Now.com which allowed the launch of Cab4Now Direct as we signed a five year non compete agreement.

 Cab4Now Direct was closed in January 2020 due to it never gaining sufficient traction.
 We still provide the directory pages for our 480 partners that joined Cab4Now Direct but the they are no longer front and centre of Cab4Now.com.